JumpToTheCloud/aws-codestarconnection/API.md

 - *Type:* string

-the id of the imported key in the construct tree.
+the id of the imported code star conection in the construct tree.

 ---